-What are lump sum payments from nonresident superannuation funds?
+What are lump sum payments from non-resident superannuation funds?

-Certain lump sum payments made from non-resident superannuation funds are subject to special tax rules under section 27CAA.
+Certain lump sum payments made from non-resident superannuation funds are subject to special tax rules under section 27CAA of ITAA 1936.
 These payments form their own class of foreign income.